 Frome College takes the promotion of children's wellbeing and protection from harm very seriously.
-Where an allegation is of a safeguarding nature (see Safeguarding Policy and/or Child-on-Child Abuse Policy) the College has separate procedures in place for managing allegations of abuse against children.
+Where an allegation is of a safeguarding nature (see Safeguarding Policy) the College has separate procedures in place for managing allegations of abuse against children (see the Frome College Safeguarding Policy and Procedure).
 Parents/Carers can report safeguarding concerns to any member of staff at the College but where possible, concerns should be directed to the Designated Safeguarding Lead.